The Best Vegan Restaurants in London

 Black Cat Café

-Cafe, Healthy, none
+Cafe, Healthy, British, Vegan

 An understated take on the ever-growing trend for health establishments, Black Cat Café is the perfect place to go for ethical vegan dishes without the added gloss and glamour.
 And that’s exactly what makes it so charming.
 Capturing the earthy grit traditionally associated with the suburb in which it sits, Hackney